 The Supreme Court set out a checklist in 2007 about points which could help the court work out what a couple had intended should happen with a property if they had failed to write anything down including “the parties’ individual characters and personalities” .
 As you can imagine, trying to determine the answers as to how a property was financed, how a couple’s financial arrangements were set up, and details about the nature of a relationship are questions which are often very difficult to answer, particularly if a purchase took place many decades later, and this can be a costly and complex exercise.

 Consequently, whether you will achieve the outcome that you are looking for on cohabitation relationship breakdown is intensely fact specific, and is likely to require detailed analysis by a specialist family lawyer.
 Clearly, this is a situation where prevention is better than cure – and it is wise to make sure before your purchase a property, or move into someone else’s home, or move someone into your home, that you think and talk through what you intend your respective legal rights to be, and then get that recorded legally, both on the Land Registry documentation, and in a cohabitation agreement.
 This is easy to say though – and in practice is much harder for individuals to do.
 Not many couples enter “post nuptial agreements” to regulate their relationship during marriage To expect cohabiting couples to do the same is optimistic at best.
-Consequently, up to 15% of the 16 to 59 year olds in this country are operating in a legal wasteland, and only realise this when they are looking for the exit.Get Expert Advice You can call us on 01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+Consequently, up to 15% of the 16 to 59 year olds in this country are operating in a legal wasteland, and only realise this when they are looking for the exit.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.